Terradue/rLandsat8/src/main/doc/README.md

 This guide provides:

-* An introduction to the Landsat 8 mission
+* An introduction to Landsat 8 and how to get data
 * The package building and installation instructions
 * A Getting Started guide with examples